 If the controllers listed above are used with Thorlabs SoftwareServer, the ini file will typically have values set of 5 for the rest power and 30 for the move power.
 Although these values are loaded when the server boots only the rest power value is used.
 This allows the user to set the rest current as normal.
 The move power however is not used.
 The move power is set within the controller as a function of velocity.
-This command can be used only to set the rest smaller than that required for a move.
-It is good practice to decrease the power in a stationary motor to reduce heating, and thereby minimize thermal movements caused by expansion.
-This message sets a reduction factor for the rest power and the move power values as a percentage of full power.
-Typically, move power should be set to 100% and rest power to a value significantly less than this.
+This command can be used only to set the rest power.

-The command MGMSG\MOT\REQ\POWERPARAMS will return the default values or the values that were set.
+The command MGMSG_MOT_REQ_POWERPARAMS will return the default values or the values that were set.